Reducing busywork for tutor teams

 Outcome

-My team updated an existing tutor admin dashboard that had low adoption among supervisors, significantly increasing their reported comfort with the PLUS app.
-We streamlined dashboard screens, incorporated AI-powered data visualizations, and aligned with the robust PLUS design system.
+My team updated an existing, low-adoption tutor admin dashboard, significantly increasing users’ reported comfort with the PLUS app.
+We streamlined the information architecture, made screens easier to scan and navigate, and applied the robust PLUS design system.

-They must monitor multiple sessions and respond to learning needs as they unfold simultaneously.
+They monitor multiple tutoring sessions and respond to learning needs as they unfold simultaneously.
+They also monitor tutor performance over time.

 “We’re losing half of our data.”